 Bitcoin and cryptocurrency trading in Vietnam

 The crypto economy in Vietnam has been booming, along with other Asian countries whose populations have taken crypto to heart.
 In Vietnam, using cryptocurrencies to make purchases is illegal, but they are still actively bought, putting Vietnam high on the list of countries with a significant number of people holding it as an investment.
-Finding places to spend it, therefore, is not easy and despite the government’s recent volte-face and its recent initiatives centred on studying and trialing crypto currency, crypto is not legal tender.
+Finding places to spend it, therefore, is not easy and despite the government’s recent volte-face and its recent initiatives centered on studying and trialing cryptocurrency, crypto is not legal tender.

 Crypto trading & crypto law in Vietnam

-Vietnam’s government has moved from a position of opposition to acceptance of cryptocurrency – at least theoretically – perhaps bowing to huge demand for crypto by its population.
+Vietnam’s government has moved from a position of opposition to acceptance of cryptocurrency – at least theoretically – perhaps bowing to the huge demand for crypto by its population.
 The central bank is piloting a cryptocurrency implementation program in order to explore the pros and cons of virtual assets in order to better legislate for and regulate them.
 The country appears to be comfortable with increasing the volume of cashless payments and sees this form of usage as an irreversible trend, especially for users who may not have bank accounts.

-Vietnamese pay tax just like anybody else, and there are many complex classifications.
+Vietnamese pay taxes just like anybody else, and there are many complex classifications.
 But with crypto not considered an asset, taxing it creates problems.
 Defining crypto and regulating it over the numerous exchanges now operating in the country is the aim – without suppressing new business opportunities for entrepreneurs.
 The long-term benefit to the country of clear regulation is, of course, reaping taxation through the trade of cryptocurrency.
 Exchanges previously trading tax-free, may fall within the scope of corporate or personal income tax so for many resident crypto investors it’s very much ‘watch this space’ time.

-Vietnam crypto mining regulations
+Vietnam crypto mining

 Thinking of mining crypto?
 It’s a highly technical and expensive activity at the best of times.
 In Vietnam, formerly a major centre for mining bitcoins, the recent rise of Bitcoin’s price has perked up the mining boom in the country.
 The need for vast amounts of energy to perpetuate crypto mining, and the cost of equipment to do it, apparently is outweighed by the sharp price increases.
 In this still unregulated country, mining has yet to see specific laws to monitor and legislate for it.